Roxy Paine: Machines

 Removing the artist's hand in the creative process and replacing it with a computer program is the crux of Paine's machine-based works.
 His first art-making machine, Paint Dipper, 1997, employed a steel armature that continuously dipped canvases into a vat of paint over the course of time, creating works that collect latex paint stalactites along the bottom edge.
 SCUMAK (Auto Sculpture Maker), 1998–2001, melts plastic with pigments and periodically extrudes them onto a conveyor belt, creating bulbous shaped sculptures that are each unique.

 Roxy Paine's SCUMAK 2, 2001, installed at the Museum of Contemporary Art, Detroit, 2007.

-PMU (Painting Manufacturing Unit), from 1999–2000, involves a metal painting arm that is programmed to expel white paint onto a canvas according to specific instructions programmed into the machine.
+PMU (Painting Manufacturing Unit), from 1999 to 2000, involves a metal painting arm that is programmed to expel white paint onto a canvas according to specific instructions programmed into the machine.
 The resulting works often can evoke landscapes or possibly layers of geological sediment.

 Most recently, Paine introduced his Erosion Machine, 2005, which consists of a robotic arm that traces and cuts patterns into large blocks of stone.
 The course of the arm's movement is determined by data sets, such as weather conditions and school test results.
 The work suggests the corrosive effects of human imposition on the environment while at the same time represents the transformation of the banal into the beautiful.

 About the SCUMAK (Auto Sculpture Maker), art historian Jonathan Fineburg wrote that "The beauty of the machine and the eccentricity of the results are also a paean to the romantic.
 Paine positions both his gardens and his machines at a fluid interface of man, nature, and science; they take the viewer to an intuitive experience of the liminal place at which scientists have arrived as they begin to redesign the human genome and connect living neurons with silicon chips."